-7 February 25, 2004, Gen Patrick K. Gamble Interview Transcript, p.
+February 25, 2004, Gen Patrick K. Gamble Interview Transcript, p.
 16; Immediately prior to becoming the USAFA Superintendent, LtGen Hosmer was the SAF/IG and AFOSI reported to him directly.
 Accordingly, there is no basis for LtGen Hosmer not to know or fully understand AFOSI investigative responsibility or independent authority to conduct investigations.

-Counseling Center.9 He believed the cadets needed someone to talk to about their sexual experiences in a manner that would remain confidential.
-His process focused on the victim.10 When asked if he had considered repeat offenders, LtGen Hosmer advised that someone (possibly AFOSI) had told him about this possibility, so he thought this would be ". . . another chance to catch them."11 LtGen Hosmer apparently did not consider the fact that this would mean another crime would occur before a criminal could be pursued and, if the next crime were subject to the same reporting process, the criminal likely would avoid prosecution again.
+Counseling Center.
+He believed the cadets needed someone to talk to about their sexual experiences in a manner that would remain confidential.
+His process focused on the victim.
+When asked if he had considered repeat offenders, LtGen Hosmer advised that someone (possibly AFOSI) had told him about this possibility, so he thought this would be ". . . another chance to catch them."
+LtGen Hosmer apparently did not consider the fact that this would mean another crime would occur before a criminal could be pursued and, if the next crime were subject to the same reporting process, the criminal likely would avoid prosecution again.
 In addition, he did not establish any system, procedure, or process to measure program effectiveness or accomplishments.
-He received "aperiodic characterizations of the traffic" concerning confidential reports that the nurses received," but only the nurses knew identities and incident details.12 LtGen Hosmer retired from the Air Force in June 1994.
+He received "aperiodic characterizations of the traffic" concerning confidential reports that the nurses received," but only the nurses knew identities and incident details.
+LtGen Hosmer retired from the Air Force in June 1994.

-- 9 Ibid, p.
-41

-- 10 Ibid, p.
-12

-- 11 Ibid, p.
-59

-- 12 April 8, 2003, Hosmer Interview transcript, p.
+12 April 8, 2003, Hosmer Interview transcript, p.
 60

-- 13 Fowler Report, p.
+Fowler Report, p.
 15

-- 14 Air Force Cadet Wing Regulation 537-7, June 23, 1992, p.
+Air Force Cadet Wing Regulation 537-7, June 23, 1992, p.
 2

-F-8
+FOR OFFICIAL USE ONLY

+F-12